 When it comes to fire, rescue and emergency product needs, we make safety and durability our number one priority.

 That’s why AMDOR® focuses on creating reliable solutions for firefighters and fire trucks.
 From our Luma Bar® interior and exterior LED lighting systems to our AMDOR® roll-up doors and ArtLIFT™ lifting devices, the solutions from AMDOR® can dramatically enhance the safety of your vehicles.

 Fire truck safety is critical due to the nature of the work, and the many interactions that fire trucks will have with civilians during emergency response requests.

 Whiting Door introduced the first practical overhead style roll-up door to the North American truck and trailer market in the early 1950s.
-Aluminum shutter style roll-up doors first appeared in the European emergency vehicle market decades ago and quickly achieved widespread market adoption.
-Shutter style doors did not appear in North America until the 1980s and saw very slow adoption rates.
+Aluminum shutter-style roll-up doors first appeared in the European emergency vehicle market decades ago and quickly achieved widespread market adoption.
+Shutter-style doors did not appear in North America until the 1980s and saw very slow adoption rates.
 Traditional markets such as the fire service can be very slow to adopt new technologies.
-Early detractors felt that shutter style doors were prone to several issues including leakage, jamming and simply occupied too much space.
-Over the years, market competition has led to significant improvements addressing these objections.
-In general, the advantages of shutter doors can be wrapped up into 4 categories: Safety, efficiency, reduced propensity for damage and weight savings.
+Early detractors felt that shutter-style doors were prone to several issues, including leakage, jamming and simply occupying too much space.
+Over the years, market competition has led to significant improvements in addressing these objections.
+In general, the advantages of shutter doors can be wrapped up into 4 categories: Safety, efficiency, reduced propensity for damage, and weight savings.